-Recent surveys show that students, staff, and parents describe our campus as a safe, orderly, and respectful place to be.
-They feel that it is easy to create/establish relationships and that it is easy to communicate with other students, faculty, and staff.
-Students, teachers, and parents have a good perception of our school.
-Daily classroom schedules are created and posted outside each door in an effort to maximize instructional time.
-The amount of time assigned to each subject is based on the number of district minutes per subject.
+Recent surveys show that students, staff, and parents describe our campus as a safe, orderly and respectful place to be.
+They feel that it is easy to create/establish relationships and that it is easy to communicate with other students, faculty and staff.
+Students, teachers and parents have a good perception of our school.
+Daily classroom schedules are posted outside each door, so as to show the amount of time assigned to each subject based on the number of district minutes expected per subject.
 However, if students require additional time, adjustments are made.
-Additionally, daily schedules are assessed by the leadership team in order to hold every staff member accountable for the instructional time each day.
+Additionally, daily schedules are regularly checked by the leadership team in an effort to hold every staff member accountable for the instructional time each day.

-We consistently provide opportunities for our parents to be involved in their child's academic success.
-Parents participate in our Book Fairs, PTA, CPAC, as well as many other programs and activities throughout the school year.
-Our entire faculty and staff play an important role in communicating the benefits of parental involvement.
-Parents are welcome to attend monthly meetings and peruse our school website/Facebook page to become informed about activities and/or programs taking place on our campus.
-According to the most recent parent survey, they felt that the school provided adequate parental involvement opportunities.
+We consistently provide opportunities for our parents to be involved in their child's academic and socioemotional success.
+Parents participate in our Book Fairs, PTA, CPAC, as school volunteers and with several other programs/activities throughout the school year.
+Parents are welcome to attend monthly parent meetings which cover a variety of topics.
+According to the most recent parent survey, they felt that the school provided great parental involvement opportunities and excellent weekly communication through a variety of digital platforms.